az-digital/az_quickstart/CONTRIBUTING.md

   2. Install the [Visual Studio Code Remote Development Extension Pack ](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack)
   3. In the [Command Palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette),
-     which can be found in View menu or (⌘⇧P on Mac) type `Remote-containers: Attach to Running Container...` and click on the result to bring up a list of running containers on your computer.
+     which can be found in View menu or (⌘⇧P on Mac) type `Remote-containers: Attach to Running Container...`
+     and click on the result to bring up a list of running containers.
-  4. If using lando, find the container whose name ends with `_appserver_1` and click it to attach to that container.
+  4. If using lando, find the container whose name ends with `_appserver_1`.
+  Click it to attach to that container.
   5. The last thing you'll have to do is add a folder from within the container to your workspace.
     To do this, use the file menu within Visual Studio Code, to Add Folder to Workspace.
-Then replace `/root` with the `/app` folder, and you are ready to begin development.
+    Then replace `/root` with the `/app` folder.
+  6. You are ready to begin development.

 Notes: Visual Studio Code has git integration, so you can use that to create new branches and push up to github.